 We've all experienced that moment where we've been reading a blog, clicked on a link that looks interesting only to get the big 404 PAGE NOT FOUND error.

 Broken links are frustrating for readers and bloggers alike.
-They annoy your readers, they impact your SEO (Google doesn't like lots of broken links because it knows readers don't like them!) and they annoy you.
+They annoy your readers, they impact your SEO (Google doesn't like lots of broken links either!) and they annoy you.
 And the more content you have and the further back in time it spans, the more likely you are to have broken links.
 But how do you catch them?
 How do you know that link you created two years ago to that great burger site no longer exists?

 Tools For Checking Broken Links